jbcodeforce/amq-studies/docs/basicjms.md

 ## Pre-requisites

 Be sure to have access to Active MQ artemis broker, in docker or on a cluster.
+We are testing on local laptop ad Openshift cluster described in [this note](deployment.md).

 ## Major JMS concepts